alexanderenrique/alexanderenrique.github.io/microelectronics/Smart-T-Bird.md

 ## Current Tasks
-- Finish figuring out the wifi thing.
-Maybe getting a small Infrastrucre AP to rule out any kind of signal strength thing?
-And also relieve the stress from the ESP that is also driving the screen.
+- Getting the CAN working
-- Think about the larger picture of nodes, what needs to go where
+- Think about the larger picture of nodes, what needs to go where.
+If we're using full fat ESP32 with CAN, maximizing the IO from each to minimize the numer of CAN wires
-- Then we can think about the GUI, individual node wiring, etc
+- Then we can think about the GUI, etc

 ## Work Log

+### 08/06/2025:
+- I Think I'm giving up on my wifi dreams and going CAN BUS like the rest of the automotive world
+- I learned you must use a full blown ESP32 if you want to use can bus, the C3 and S3 don't natively speak canbus.
+- And if you want to use CAN, you need a little break out board.
+Chat elegantly explained it as a walkie talkie.
+The ESPs already can communicate but they need the breakout board to send the message correctly.
+CAN does the whole high/low thing that the ESP can't drive

 ### 08/2/2025:
 - still working on this wifi reliability thing, I think the c3 is just worse generally, maybe an antennae thing.